It seems just about every coach believes they have a book "inside" them, just waiting to be written and taking them to the status of "author".

 Here's to your book writing success!

 I am sure you will get real value from this book.
 However, if within 30 days of purchase you are not 100% completely satisfied, you will receive.
-100% refund, no questions asked.
+100% refund.

 I have written three other informative books (again from my own experience) that will help you to authentically attract new quality clients, increase your coaching skills and promote your coaching services.